Birth Quota of Non-Generic Degeneracy Points: Methods to calculate the birth quota

-\emph{Methods to calculate the birth quota.} We mention three different methods to compute the birth quota $\mbox{mult}_0 h_{\C}$.
+We mention three different methods to compute the birth quota $\mbox{mult}_0 h_{\C}$.
 The first one is the direct application of the definition for the \emph{constant deformation} $h_{\C, q}(x)=h_{\C}-q$ with $q \in \C^3$ close to 0.
 Note that by Sard's lemma \cite{milnortop}, for almost all values $q$, all degeneracy points of $h_{\C, q}$ are generic.
 By definition, the number of the roots of $h_{\C, q}$ inside the ball $B^6_{\epsilon} $ is the local multiplicity.
 Hence the computation of the birth quota $\text{mult}_0 h_{\C}$ reduces to solving the equation $h_{\C}=q$, which, in general, can be done numerically.

 Another method is based on the fact that the local multiplicity is equal to the local degree $\deg_0 h_{\C}$ of the complexification $h_{\C}$, see \cite[E.3]{mond-ballesteros}.
 Here, the local degree is understood in the sense described for the minimal model, i.e. it is the local degree of the real-imaginary decomposition (realification) $h_{\C, \R}: \R^6 \to \R^6$.
 The computation of the local degree also allows the use of integral formulas, see e.g. in \cite{botttu, Asboth}.